 This is a fascinating article about the roots of addiction.
-The article’s premise is that the main cause of drug use and addiction to things like porn from websites similar to Tube V is not the drug itself, it is the lack of human connection a person has at the time.
+The article’s premise is that the main cause of drug use and addiction is not the drug itself, it is the lack of human connection a person has at the time.

 “Professor Peter Cohen argues that human beings have a deep need to bond and form connections.
 It’s how we get our satisfaction.
 If we can’t connect with each other, we will connect with anything we can find — the whirr of a roulette wheel or the prick of a syringe.
 He says we should stop talking about ‘addiction’ altogether, and instead call it ‘bonding.’
 A heroin addict has bonded with heroin because she couldn’t bond as fully with anything else.